The Turbo-encabulated Oxygenator by Gary Grist RN CCP Emeritus

 Searching for the Lethal Corner By Gary Grist RN CCP Emeritus

-In November of 1990, I was searching the medical library for new ideas pertaining to the perfusion profession.
-Having been a perfusionist since 1968, I knew all the common pertinent facts relating to cardiopulmonary physiology and extracorporeal support.
-But I… Read More
+In November of 1990, I was searching the library for some readings pertaining to the perfusion profession.
+Having been a perfusionist since 1968, I knew all the pertinent facts relating to cardiopulmonary physiology and extracorporeal support.
+But I was still… Read More

 Safe Use of Bicarbonate